-LINDSBORG, KAN., April 6, 2012— Works of art by 24 student artists will be included in the Bethany College Messiah Festival Juried Student Art Exhibition on display through April 10 in the Mingenback Art Center Gallery on the Bethany campus.
-Continue reading
+Works of art by 21 student artists will be on display as part of the Bethany College Messiah Festival Juried Student Art Exhibition on March 24 to April 2 in Mingenback Art Center.

 The exhibition is free and open to the public daily from 9 a.m. to 4 p.m.
 Winners will be announced at 1:30 p.m. on Palm Sunday, March 24, at a reception in the gallery.